GallagherSecurity/cc-rest-docs/training/README.md

     GET /api/cardholders?top=1

 That limits it to one cardholder.
-If you don’t have a next link in the result, it will be because there is only one cardholder in your system or your operator only has access to one.
+If you don't have a next link in the result, it will be because there is only one cardholder in your system or your operator only has access to one.

 Now apply the advice from the efficiency section of the developer documentation for collecting a lot